fkarg/fkarg.github.io/staged/personal-mba.md

 > Making the decision will always be your responsibility.

-> When you communicate the intent behind your plans, you allow the people ou
+> When you communicate the intent behind your plans, you allow the people you
 > work with to intelligently respond to changes as they happen.

 > If your social circle is not supporting your goals, change your social circle.